 Digital Object Identifier (DOI)

 Mufson, Elliott J.; He, Bin; Ginsberg, Stephen D.; Carper, Benjamin A.; Bieler, Gayle S.; Crawford, Fiona; Alvarez, Victor E.; Huber, Bertr R.; Stein, Thor D.; McKee, Ann C.; and Perez, Sylvia E., "Gene Profiling Of Nucleus Basalis Tau Containing Neurons In Chronic Traumatic Encephalopathy: A Chronic Effects Of Neurotrauma Consortium Study" (2018).
-Neurobiology.
+Translational Neuroscience.
 322.